Erin Mendenhall: The Utah (Pantages) Theater Sale and Demolition Controversy

 The Utah Theater, once known as the Pantages Theater, was a more than century old performing arts hall located on Main Street in the heart of downtown Salt Lake City.
 Despite its former majesty, the theater had fallen into disrepair and stood vacant.
 The theater was purchased by the Salt Lake City Redevelopment Agency under the leadership of then Mayor Ralph Becker, with the promise it would be saved and restored to its former glory.

 While the estimated value of the theater was around $20 million, it was eventually handed over to the developer Hines for free, even after it was discovered that they had made questionable donations to Mendenhall's mayoral campaign.
-Despite community efforts to save the theater, including an approved petition to add the site to the National Register of Historic Places, those efforts fell on deaf ears as Mendenhall and the City Council ignored pleas by the public and lingering legal questions about the agreement with the developer; and allowed it to be demolished.
+Despite community efforts to save the theater, including an approved petition to add the site to the National Register of Historic Places, as well as lingering legal questions about the agreement with the developer, Mendenhall and the City Council allowed it to be demolished.

 In an August 30, 2024 Salt Lake Tribune article, Hines senior director Dusty Harris was quoted stating that "While current economic conditions limit our ability to launch the initially planned project for this site at this time..."
 The article highlighted the developer's request to pave part of the theater property as a "temporary" step, and insists it remains "committed" to building a 31-story high-rise with luxury units and other amenities.
 Many are questioning why the Hines deal hasn't been cancelled years after it was inked.
 With the theater was demolished, local businesses evicted, and deadline after deadline having passed with no consequences for Hines, they garner all the benefits of the property rising in value as some of the most prime real estate in the capital city, while the taxpayers get almost nothing but unfulfilled promises and a possible asphalt parking lot in return.